How many sessions are offered at Vanderbilt University each summer?

 - Tuition and Fees for May Summer Session and Regular Summer Sessions are charged at the same rate for undergraduates enrolled for 15-18 hours.
 However, tuition for 15 hours or less or more than 18 hours is charged at the rate of approximately $1,398 an hour.
 Some travel courses entail extra fees and may incur additional expenses for meals or airfare.

-Can I use the Student Recreation Center?
+Can I use the Vanderbilt Recreation and Wellness Center?

 - All students, except DUS enrollees, pay the activities and recreation fee $74 in order to use the facilities.
 For more information, visit: www.vanderbilt.edu/studentrec.